 Meal Prep FAQ

 If you are going to freeze meals, make sure your glass containers are air-tight to prevent freezer burn.
 Not all foods are good once put in the freezer and thawed.
 Proteins (like chicken, beef, and turkey), rice, and potatoes do okay in the freezer.
 However, vegetables (or those with a high water content like mushrooms, asparagus, zucchini, squash, cucumbers, etc.) will turn to mush once thawed.
 The best vegetables to freeze are broccoli, cauliflower, carrots, green beans, spinach, kale, chard, onions, peppers, and celery.

 To defrost your meals, place them in the fridge to defrost the night before you plan to eat them.

 I recommend keeping only 3-4 days’ worth of food in the fridge at a time.
-Any longer you risk the food to spoil.
+Any longer you risk the food spoiling.
 If you end up prepping more than 4 days’ worth, store the rest in the freezer and thaw it out the night before you plan to eat it.

 Meal prepping to lose weight all comes down to eating in a calorie deficit (eating less than your body burns daily).
 Unfortunately, no matter how many healthy foods you eat, if you’re not eating in a calorie deficit you will remain the same body weight, or might even gain weight.

 Knowing how many calories to eat is highly individual.
-I recommend reading How to Count Macros (Beginner’s Guide) first to learn how many calories you should be eating to lose weight.
+I recommend reading How to Count Macros for dummies first to learn how many calories you should be eating to lose weight.
 Once you’ve calculated your macros, follow the steps I listed above to prep easy proteins, carbs, and fats.

 Macros Meal Prep Tips for Beginners